undadasea/headhunter-monitor/README.md

 `git clone https://github.com/undadasea/headhunter-monitor.git`

 *Please, be noticed that in the Dockerfile of PostgreSQL-Docker the current latest version of ubuntu is bionic.
-Edit the Dockerfile according to your current situation.*
+Edit the Dockerfile according to the current situation.*

-For Linux OS:
+For GNU/Linux OS:

-`$ cd website-monitoring`
+`$ cd website-monitoring

-`$ sudo apt-get install docker-compose`
+$ sudo apt-get install docker-compose

-`$ docker-compose build`
+$ docker-compose build

-`$ docker-compose up`
+$ docker-compose up

+$ docker-compose rm` after finishing working with containers

 If you change any file you should start with "build" command again.
+It's possible that you may need to delete previously created images and containers if some problem occurs.
+Try:

+`$ docker system prune`

+or delete images, containers and networks manually with:

+`$ docker ps -a

+$ docker rm ID_or_Name`

+`$ docker images -a

+$ docker rmi image`